 Figure 5: PDC residual correlation goodness metric (top panel) and PDC introduced noise goodness metric (bottom panel) for the two-minute cadence data.
 The metric values are shown on a focal plane map indicating the camera and CCD location of each target.
 The correlation goodness metric is calibrated such that a value greater than 0.8 means there is less than 10% mean absolute correlation between the target under study and all other targets on the CCD.
 The introduced noise metric is calibrated such that a value greater than 0.8 means the power in broad-band introduced noise is below the level of uncertainties in the flux values.

-4.2 Transit Search and Data Validation

-In Sector 48, the two-minute light curves of 19996 targets were subjected to the transit search in TPS.
-Of these, Threshold Crossing Events (TCEs) at the $7.1\,\sigma$ level were generated for 834 targets.
+4 Pipeline Performance and Results 4.1 Light Curves and Photometric Precision Figure 5 gives the PDC goodness metrics for the two-minute cadence data, with residual correlation goodness and introduced noise goodness shown on a scale between 0 (bad) and 1 (good).
+The performance of PDC is very good and generally uniform over most of the field of view.
+Figure 6 shows the achieved Combined Differential Photometric Precision (CDPP) at 1-hour timescales for all two-minute targets.
+4.2 Transit Search and Data Validation In Sector 51, the two-minute light curves of 19997 targets were subjected to the transit search in TPS.
+Of these, Threshold Crossing Events (TCEs) at the 7.1 σ level were generated for